jhpce-jhu/jhpce_mkdocs/docs/files/acl.md

 ```

 #### Default ACLs
-To set an inherited default ACL that will allow bob access on all new files and directories that get saved into `/users/alice/shared`, you would need to use the `-d` option to the `setacl` command:
+To set an inherited default ACL that will allow bob access on all new files and directories that get saved into `shared`, you would need to use the `-d` option to the `setacl` command:

 ```
 [[alice@compute-123 ~]$ setfacl -d -m user:bob:rwx shared